gavinlyonsrepo/LED_Segment_Display_Simulator/README.md

 Run thru the entire font automatically by clicking enable Auto check button.
 5. ASCII fonts are included in "Font" folder.
 6. LibreOffice Spreadsheets included which can be for creating fonts, characters and patterns  in "spreadsheets" folder.
+7. If you wish to change character or font displayed, replace the data held in the relevant array held in the SegmentDisplay.js file in the section marked "ASCII CODE SECTION".

 Screenshots
 -------------------